About the PEI Advisory Council on the Status of Women

 Island residents who serve on the Advisory Council on the Status of Women are committed to women’s equality and represent regional, cultural and ethnic diversity.
 The provincial government appoints council members from among people who apply through Engage PEI.

 Who is the minister responsible for the status of women?

 Hon.
-Paula Biggar is the current Minister Responsible for the Status of Women.
+Darlene Compton is the current Minister Responsible for the Status of Women.

 How do I contact the Advisory Council on the Status of Women?